 Clay is such an incredible tool for every skin type.
 I thought at one point that it was just too drying for dry skin but I have since found some very interesting information on using clay on dry skin.
 I’m working on a post right now explaining in more depth all the benefits of clay and how to use it properly!
 Stay tuned for that!

 This is such an easy DIY.
 It literally took me 10 minutes from start to finish.
-I got all my products from Mountain Rose Herb except my jojoba oil and castor oil.
-I use THIS castor oil and THIS jojoba oil for no particular reason but I do suggest you purchase your beeswax, tamanu oil and french green clay from MRH.
+I got all my products from Mountain Rose Herbs because they are simply the best.
 I’m 100% positive this will be among my top 5 DIYs this year!